OthankQ/100-days-of-code/r1-log.md

 ### R1D96

 Studied Redux back from analogy by reading a book: Understanding Redux by @OhansEmmanuel It's a great read.
 Also refactored a website template and made it into a personal website.
-Having trouble registering custom domain name on Heroku.
+Having trouble registering custom domain name on Herok

+### R1D97

+Still going through the Redux book.
+Trying to understand reducers and action creators.
+Also worked on the weather app using node, fetching api requests using request module.